Our lawyers have extensive experience handling wetland-related issues and the establishment and regulation of mitigation banks.

-Hopping Green & Sams has been working in the area of mitigation banking since its inception 20 years ago and our lawyers have helped establish many mitigation banks and worked to shape governing laws, regulations and policies related to this field.
+Hopping Green & Sams has been working in this area since the field’s inception and our lawyers have helped establish many mitigation banks and worked to shape related governing laws, regulations and policies.

 Contact one of our lawyers to learn more about how we can help.